20+ Things To Do Near Liverpool Street | Quirky & Fun Activities

 He made five memorial sculptures, and they are on display along the route he took to survival.

-The first one is in Poland, but the one you see today in Liverpool Street station is the fifth and final sculpture.
+The first one is in Poland, but the one you see today in Liverpool Street Station is the fifth and final sculpture.

 It is titled ‘Kindertransport – The Arrival’ since the children entered their foster homes from Liverpool Street station.
-The statue is a group of five young children with suitcases newly-arrived in the UK.
+The statue is a group of five young children with suitcases newly arrived in the UK.

 It’s a powerful reminder of World War II’s tragedy — many of these children never saw their parents again, as many died in Holocaust concentration camps.

-3. The Arcade in Liverpool Street
+3. The Arcade In Liverpool Street

 Before shopping malls, there were arcades covered passageways with shops on either end.